School of Human Ecology

 The School of Human Ecology Honors Program provides an opportunity for students to pursue course work in greater depth than is possible in regular courses.
 The honors program is a schoolwide program open to students regardless of major.
 Honors program members are eligible to enroll in courses offered for honors-only credit, to participate in campuswide activities for honors program students, and to apply for special research-funding opportunities.
 Upon completion of the honors program requirements and degree requirements, the student will receive an honors degree from the School of Human Ecology.
 The transcript for a SoHE honors student who does not complete all honors degree requirements will have the honors designation next to honors courses completed.

-For additional information about the Honors Program including admission, requirements, credits, and honors thesis, see the SoHE Honors Program website or contact the Student Academic Affairs Office, School of Human Ecology, 475 North Charter Street, B312 Sterling Hall, Madison, WI 53706; 608-262-2608.
+For additional information about the Honors Program including admission, requirements, credits, and honors thesis, contact the Student Academic Affairs Office, School of Human Ecology, 1194 Nancy Nicholas Hall, 1300 Linden Drive, Madison, WI 53706; 608-262-2608.